johannesulf/nautilus/docs/source/guides/crash_course.rst

 Crash Course
 ============

 The best way to get started with ``nautilus`` is to apply it to a problem.
-Here, we give a minimal example of how to use the code to estimate parameter posteriors as well as the Bayesian evidence :math:`\mathcal{Z}`.

-In this simple example, our "model" has three parameters: :math:`a`, :math:`b` and :math:`c`.
+Here, we give a minimal example of using the code to estimate parameter posteriors and the Bayesian evidence :math:`\mathcal{Z}`.
+In this example, our "model" has three parameters: :math:`a`, :math:`b` and :math:`c`.
 Furthermore, let's assume flat priors for :math:`a` and :math:`b` in the range :math:`[-5, +5]` and a Gaussian prior for :math:`c` with :math:`0` mean and :math:`2` scatter.
 The priors can be specified as follows.

 .. code-block:: python